derpyzza/river/SPEC.md

 // River comes with several builtin basic data types
 // The builtin types are as follows:
 /*
- * void     - No type / no value
+ * void     - has only one value, void, used for expressions that return nothing
  * bool     - boolean type / true | false
  * ubyte    - Unsigned 8 bit integer
  * ushort   - Unsigned 16 bit integer